Modern Automotive District

 Location.
 36° 59.688′ N, 86° 26.281′ W. Marker is in Bowling Green, Kentucky, in Warren County.
 Marker is at the intersection of East 7th Street and State Street, on the right when traveling north on East 7th Street.
 Marker is located in Circus Square Park.
 Touch for map.
 Marker is in this post office area: Bowling Green KY 42101, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Lower College Street (about 300 feet away, measured in a direct line); Standard Filling Station No. 1 (about 300 feet away); Cecelia Memorial Presbyterian Church (about 500 feet away); An African American Neighborhood (about 500 feet away); Residential Architecture (about 500 feet away); College Street Commercial Development (about 500 feet away); Bowling Green (approx. 0.2 miles away); Princess Theatre (approx. 0.2 miles away).
+Lower College Street (about 300 feet away, measured in a direct line); Standard Filling Station No. 1 (about 300 feet away); Cecelia Memorial Presbyterian Church (about 500 feet away); An African American Neighborhood (about 500 feet away); Residential Architecture (about 500 feet away); College Street Commercial Development (about 500 feet away); Presbyterian Church (about 700 feet away); 422 1/2 Main Street (approx. 0.2 miles away).
 Touch for a list and map of all markers in Bowling Green.

 Credits.
 This page was last revised on September 11, 2019.
-This page originally submitted on September 11, 2019, by Tom Bosse of Jefferson City, Tennessee.
-This page has been viewed 32 times since then.
+It was originally submitted on September 11, 2019, by Tom Bosse of Jefferson City, Tennessee.
+This page has been viewed 66 times since then and 6 times this year.
 Photos: 1, 2. submitted on September 11, 2019, by Tom Bosse of Jefferson City, Tennessee. • Andrew Ruppenstein was the editor who published this page.